 Geimer: “You get to own that.
 That makes you a better person.
 To say ‘you’re nothing but a victim & everything that happened to you is somebody else’s fault’ that just makes me uncomfortable.
 Sometimes your choices take you to a bad place.
 It might be a bad choice but it’s still a choice.
 And if you don’t own your choices you don’t learn.”

-Samantha Jane Geimer offers a rare clarity, conviction and courage that challenges some of the more cowardly and confused crowds of #MeToo.
-Every woman already in Hollywood and young girls and women aspiring to be actresses in Hollywood need to hear her. #MeToo, even more.
+Samantha Jane Geimer offers a rare clarity, conviction and courage that challenges some of the more cowardly and confused crowds of Hollywood's #MeToo.
+Women already in Hollywood and young girls aspiring to be actresses need to hear her.
+Hollywood's #MeToo champions, even more.

 Rudolph Lambert Fernandez is an independent writer writing on pop culture.